wifisensing/PicoScenes-github-pages/pages/appnotes/connect-usrp.md

 {% include note.html content="Although limited to 250 MSPS per channel, Solution 2 is more convenient for working with other USRP models, like E320, X3x0 and N3xx." %}

+#### Solution 3: Single/Dual-10GbE Connection for Laptop

+For laptops with Thunderbolt 3+ ports, we recommend using the same solutions as described in the [NI USRP X3x0 section](#ni-usrp-x3x0-series):

+1. **Single 10GbE Connection**: Use the [**QNAP QNA-T310G1S Thunderbolt 3 to 10GbE SFP+**](#single-10gbe-connectivity-for-laptop-with-thunderbolt-3-port) NIC.
+This setup supports one channel with a 250 MSPS rate (with `X4_200` FPGA image) for both transmission and reception.

+2. **Dual 10GbE Connection**: The [**Sonnet Twin10G SFP28 Thunderbolt Adapter**](#dual-10gbe-connectivity-for-laptop-with-thunderbolt-3-port) is a *possible* solution for dual-channel operation.
+However, we have not tested this configuration ourselves.

+{% include warning.html content="For laptops without Thunderbolt 3+ ports, we strongly recommend using a desktop computer instead of attempting to use M.2-to-10GbE adapters.
+The performance limitations and physical risks associated with M.2 adapters make them unsuitable for serious USRP development." %}

 ### Choose FPGA Image

 The choice of FPGA image determines both the device's capabilities and its network requirements: